artemis47/Snake/README.md

 7. Pause Game

-8. Can run on terminals unable to show color
+8. Can run on terminals unable to display color